Kitware/CMake/Help/manual/cmake-qt.7.rst

 ``#include``.
 If it is not so included, it will be added to a separate file which is compiled into the target.

+The ``moc`` command line will consume the :prop_tgt:`COMPILE_DEFINITIONS` and :prop_tgt:`INCLUDE_DIRECTORIES` target properties from the target it is being invoked for, and for the appropriate build configuration.

 Generated ``moc_*.cpp`` and ``*.moc`` files are placed in the build directory so it is convenient to set the :variable:`CMAKE_INCLUDE_CURRENT_DIR` variable.
 The :prop_tgt:`AUTOMOC` target property may be pre-set for all